 However, you will not know which rewards you'll receive, or when you'll receive them.
 The Panera Bread website says "[t]hat's part of the fun - it's always a surprise".

 Advantages and Disadvantages of MyPanera Card

 The MyPanera loyalty program has a number of advantageous features:

-- front-loaded rewards including free items for registering and first use; and
+- Front-loaded rewards including free items for registering and first use.

 However, the program also has several disadvantageous features:

-- uncertain whether you will personally appreciate your reward; and
+- Uncertain whether you will personally appreciate your reward.

 How do you like the MyPanera loyalty program?